ratpack/ratpack/ratpack-manual/src/content/chapters/04-handlers.md

 Ratpack pre-populates the context registry with some key services and values.
 See the [`Context`](api/ratpack/handling/Context.html) documentation for details.

-Handlers can also register items with the registry for handlers that they [insert](api/ratpack/handling/Context.html#insert%28java.lang.Object%2C%20java.util.List%29).
+Handlers can also register items with the registry for handlers that they [insert](api/ratpack/handling/Context.html#insert\(java.util.List, java.lang.Object\)).
 This makes new items available from the context, _just_ for the inserted handlers.
 That is, the registration is scope to just those handlers.